-- The County purchased a set of video programs that were designed for educating the general public on Illicit Discharge Detection and Elimination (IDDE) to the storm drainage system; such discharges include the selected three high-priority water quality issues: excess bacteria, sediment, and nutrients.
+- The County purchased a set of video programs that were designed for educating the public on Illicit Discharge Detection and Elimination (IDDE) to the storm drainage system; such discharges include the selected three high-priority water quality issues: excess bacteria, sediment, and nutrients.
 The kit includes five videos of varying run times, which are designed to be used in specific medium/media or to reach a specific audience.
-Along with the aforementioned PSAs, the videos are posted on the County's website at <https://www.roanokecountyva.gov/1598/Stormwater-Public-Education-Videos>
+Along with the aforementioned PSAs, the videos are posted on the County's website at [Stormwater Public Education Videos | Roanoke County, VA - Official Website \(roanokecountyva.gov\)](https://roanokecountyva.gov/Stormwater-Public-Education-Videos-Roanoke-County-VA-Official-Website)